DOSING & ADMINISTRATION: REBLOZYL DOSING

 • Discontinue treatment

-Dose increase in the event of loss of response1
+Dose increases in the event of loss of response

 • A dose increase to 1.25 mg/kg may occur at any time during treatment after patients have received at least 2 consecutive doses of 1 mg/kg